simplyydev/Music-Player/README.md

 Issue 2 - You want to add your own songs

-If you wanna do that then simply download your music and paste it in the mp3 folder Next, get the youtube link and paste it in scripts.js under scripts folder Do the same with any song you wanna add.
+If you wanna do that then simply download your music and paste it in the mp3 folder.

+Next, get the youtube link and paste it in scripts.js under scripts folder .

+Do the same with any song you wanna add.

 # For Collaboration or Modifications

 If you wanna contribute to the project or you want to Customize then feel free to use this repository.

 For further projects contact me on devendranath2004@gmail.com

 # Donations